GBDK 2020 Docs 4.3.0

 Caveat: Make sure the transfer buffer is emptied before switching to direct mode

-Because the switch to the direct mode is instant and doesn't wait for the next invocation of the vblank, it is possible to create situations where there is still remaining data in the transfer buffer that would only get written once the system is switched back to buffered mode.
+Because the switch to direct mode is instant and doesn't wait for the next invocation of the vblank, it is possible to create situations where there is still remaining data in the transfer buffer that would only get written once the system is switched back to buffered mode.

 Caveat: Only update the PPU palette during buffered mode